6 Ways to Use AI to Improve Your Financial Life

 This allows you to quickly view a summary of your finances, including areas where you spend the most.
 Some might even offer suggestions on how to optimize your budget and spend less.

-Another way people have used AI to manage budgets is by asking chatbots specific help questions.
+Another way people have used AI to manage budgets is by asking chatbots specific questions.
 For example, you can ask an AI-powered bot to build a grocery list that fits a certain weekly budget and dietary needs, or ask Perplexity to compare rates at local auto shops or dry cleaners.
 You should, however, review their responses as the technology is not perfect – yet.

 3. Automate your investing with AI

-To make matters worse, investing decisions can be reactionary, with people buying and selling stocks and other investments based on the day's news stories.
+Investing strategies are virtually unlimited, with endless suggestions on how to build a better portfolio and beat the market.
+And with nerves and emotions tied up in money, investing decisions can be reactionary, with people buying and selling stocks and other investments based on the day's news stories.
 Letting your emotions guide your investing decisions rarely produces the best outcomes.

 While robo advisers utilize algorithms that are sometimes referred to as AI, this is distinct from the technology employed by chatbots like ChatGPT.
 AI chatbots utilize large language models (LLMs) to generate responses, while robo advisers employ proprietary algorithms that inform investment decisions.

 Various robo adviser options are available, including those from fintech companies and traditional financial institutions.
-Popular examples include Betterment, Schwab Intelligent Portfolios, and Vanguard Digital Advisor.
+Popular examples include Betterment, Schwab Intelligent Portfolios and Vanguard Digital Advisor.

 Read more: How AI Can Be Used in Investing